crawfobw/Obie_App/README.md

-This is a simple broadcast messenger.
-It is currently hosted locally.
+# Overview

+Obie is a simple iOS chatroom application that provides Facebook authentication and allows users to send broadcast messages in four different chatrooms: Sports, Politics, Fashion, and Technology.
+It was built using NodeJS and ReactNative, and it relies primarily on TCP segments for network communication, although HTTP requests are used in several cases.
+The application is currently hosted locally.

+# Documentation

+## Server

+## Client

+# Installation

 To start, please 'npm install' in both the Client and Server directories